Jellohub/phase_3_project/README.md

 ## Limitations

 - The size of the dataset (roughly 60,000 records) is not optimal, limiting what our models will be able to gather.
-- We did not do any feature engineering.
-There was already an abundance of variables, both numeric and categorical, and most of our time was dedicated to handling the existing variables.
 - Our dataset suffered from significant class imbalances, hampering our model's ability to make good predictions in one category, "functional needs repair."
 ![Target variable distribution](/figures/counts_1.png)

 ## Data Cleaning

-**All visualizations in this README were made on the cleaned dataset.**

 - Models perform better without any null values or collinearity in the dataset.
 So we eliminated null values and any collinear variables.
     - We eliminated collinearity by looking for correlations among the categorical variables and amongst the numeric variables.